504 Accommodations for ADHD504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 • Private correction only.
 Public reprimands increase shame and decrease cooperation.
 Use pre-arranged non-verbal signals to redirect: a tap on the desk, a specific hand gesture, a colored card placed on the corner of the desk.

 • Growth mindset framing for academic struggles.
-Students with ADHD often internalize failure ("I'm stupid" or "I can't do anything right").
+Learners with ADHD often internalize failure ("I'm stupid" or "I can't do anything right").
 Reframe: "Your brain works differently, and we're building the systems that help it work best."

 Matching Accommodations to ADHD Type